Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-And here we have it, we can run our code and get the HTML code from the Rust website.
-We can now say that our async runtime can communicate to the internet in an async manner, but what about accepting requests?
-We have already covered implementing traits from other crates to get an async implementation.
-We would get diminishing educational returns if we filled the rest of this chapter with implementing such traits to get a TCP listener running in an async manner.
-Instead, we are going to go one step lower, and directly listen to events in sockets with the Mio crate.
+And here we have it: we can run our code to get the HTML code from the Rust website.
+We can now say that our async runtime can communicate with the internet asynchronously, but what about accepting requests?
+We already covered implementing traits from other crates to get an async implementation.
+So let’s go one step lower and directly listen to events in sockets with the mio crate.

-When it comes to implementing async functionality with sockets, we cannot really get any lower than Mio without directly calling the OS.
-Mio (Metal I/O) is a low-level, non-blocking I/O library in Rust that provides the building blocks for building high-performance async applications.
+When it comes to implementing async functionality with sockets, we cannot really get any lower than mio (metal I/O) without directly calling the OS.
+This low-level, nonblocking I/O library in Rust provides the building blocks for creating high-performance async applications.
 It acts as a thin abstraction over the OS’s asynchronous I/O capabilities.

-Mio is so crucial because it serves as a foundation to other higher level async runtimes, including Tokio.
-These higher-level libraries abstract of the complexity away to make it easier to work with.
-Mio is useful for developers who need fine-grained control over their I/O operations and want to optimise for performance.
-In Figure 4-2, you will see how Tokio is built on Mio.
+The mio crate is so crucial because it serves as a foundation for other higher-level async runtimes, including Tokio.
+These higher-level libraries abstract the complexity away to make them easier to work with.
+The mio crate is useful for developers who need fine-grained control over their I/O operations and want to optimize for performance.
+Figure 4-2 shows how Tokio is built on mio.

-In the previous parts of the chapter we connected Hyper to our runtime.
-In order to get the full picture, we are now going to explore Mio and integrate this in our runtime.
-Before we proceed, we need the following dependency in the Cargo.toml
+Previously in this chapter, we connected hyper to our runtime.
+To get the full picture, we are now going to explore mio and integrate it in our runtime.
+Before we proceed, we need the following dependency in Cargo.toml:

 mio